commitdev/docs/docs/forstartups/code-of-conduct.md

 ---
 title: SP Code of Conduct
 sidebar_label: SP Code of Conduct
-sidebar_position: 5
+sidebar_position: 3
 ---

 Here are some critical things for you to know as a Commit Startup Partner (SP):

 ### Our Commitment to the Program

--   Recruitment - As a SP, you will gain access to our app and our Engineering Partner (EP) program to connect with the best developers - grow your team whenever you want, wherever you want!
+-   Commit App - As a SP, you will gain access to our app to connect with the best developers - grow your team whenever you want, wherever you want!

 -   Peer Support - We provide you with peer to peer support through constant communication within our community.

--   L&D - Our core team is dedicated to your learning and development.
-We are committed to providing quarterly programs and events for you.

--   Career Transitions - Our goal is to match you with a developer as soon as possible..
-The developer Success team will support you in making the best possible matches!
+-   Talent Solutions - Our goal is to match you with a developer as soon as possible.
+The Talent Solutions team will support you in making the best possible matches!

--   Mentorship - At Commit, we believe that giving back to the developer community is at the forefront of success.
-As an SP, you will have access to [Together](https://www.togetherplatform.com/), a platform where you and your team can choose to receive or provide mentorship.

 ### Communication, Participation and Collaboration are Key